The Delta Flight Museum Deserves To Be On Your Radar

 Immersive Experience

-Whether you take the guided tour or stroll around the methodically laid out Museum on your own, you’re immersed in the evolution of aviation.
-To get the most out of your time, we recommend the weekly public guided tours that are free with admission.
+Whether you take the guided tour or stroll around the methodically laid-out Museum on your own, you’re immersed in the evolution of aviation.
+To get the most out of your time, we recommend the weekly public guided tours, which are free with admission.

 A Delta flight attendant with over 20 years of experience conducted our tour.
-She brought the static displays to life through her behind-the-scenes stories and first-hand accounts.
+Through her behind-the-scenes stories and first-hand accounts, she brought the static displays to life.

 All told the hour-long guided tour flew by.
-So if you meader about the sprawling facility on your own, expect to spend about two hours taking it all in.
+So, if you explore the sprawling facility on your own, expect to spend about two hours taking it all in.

 Elevators make the journey to the second floor easy.